What Our Shoes Do For You

 Your feet are important

-The arch of the foot and the ankles are the human shock absorbers.
-When these do not work as intended, the risk of overload injuries increases dramatically.
-A stable shoe combined with our patented orthopedic insoles provides the opportunity to correct misalignments, support the foot arch, and relieve specific areas.
+The foot and ankle arch act as the body’s natural shock absorbers.
+When these do not function properly, the risk of overload injuries can increase significantly.
+A stable shoe, combined with our patented orthopedic insoles, can correct misalignments, support the foot arch, and relieve pressure on specific areas.
+From a biomechanical perspective, the human body works quite similarly.

-Take care of those who carry you through life
+Take care of those who carry you through life.

-Anatomy of the foot
+Anatomy of the Foot

 • 26 large bones